geerlingguy/drupalci-sonar-jenkins/README.md

-# Jenkins and SonarQube Drupal CI and Static Code Analysis
+# DEPRECATED - Jenkins and SonarQube Drupal CI and Static Code Analysis

+> **DEPRECATION NOTICE**: This project has been deprecated as of 2018; please see [Issue #27: Deprecate this project](https://github.com/geerlingguy/drupalci-sonar-jenkins/issues/27) for details and further discussion.

 <img src="https://raw.githubusercontent.com/geerlingguy/drupalci-sonar-jenkins/master/screenshot.jpg" alt="Drupal CI SonarQube Dashboard" />